-Please address correspondence to Eung Yeop Kim, MD, Department of Radiology and Center for Imaging Science, Samsung Medical Center, Sungkyunkwan University School of Medicine, 81 Irwon-ro Gangnam-gu, Seoul 06351, Republic of Korea Tel: 82-2-3410-1701; Fax: 82-2-3410-0055; E-mail: neuroradkim@gmail.com
+Please address correspondence to Eung Yeop Kim, MD, Department of Radiology and Center for Imaging Science, Samsung Medical Center, Sungkyunkwan University School of Medicine, 81 Irwon-ro Gangnam-gu, Seoul 06351, Republic of Korea; e-mail: neuroradkim@gmail.com

-SUMMARY SECTION
+SUMMARY

-PREVIOUS LITERATURE: The HCB sign is a characteristic imaging marker of MSA-C, but it can also be present in SCA patients, limiting its diagnostic specificity.
+PREVIOUS LITERATURE: The HCB sign is a characteristic imaging marker of MSA-C, but it can also be present in patients with SCA, limiting its diagnostic specificity.
 The MCP sign has also shown limited utility due to its presence in various conditions and healthy individuals.
-Previous pathological studies have shown involvement of the ICP in MSA-C, but its potential as a diagnostic marker on conventional MRI remains unexplored.
+Previous pathologic studies have shown involvement of the ICP in MSA-C, but its potential as a diagnostic marker on conventional MRI remains unexplored.

-KEY FINDINGS: The ICP sign demonstrated high specificity (95%) and diagnostic performance (AUC 0.82) for differentiating MSA-C from SCA.
-Integration of clinical features with imaging markers, including the ICP sign, achieved excellent diagnostic accuracy (AUC 0.98).
+KEY FINDINGS: The ICP sign demonstrated high specificity (95%) and diagnostic performance (AUC = 0.82) for differentiating MSA-C from SCA.
+Integration of clinical features with imaging markers, including the ICP sign, achieved excellent diagnostic accuracy (AUC = 0.98).